-In addition to the 29 SAPS units deployed for Horizon Power in previous years, financial year 2021/22 saw 18 SAPS units delivered for Horizon Power’s Renew the region’s stand-alone power systems project round three.
-The team will deliver the final 18 SAPS for round three over the coming months, and it is anticipated that we will continue to work with Horizon Power for round four of the project.
+In addition to the 29 SAPS units deployed for Horizon Power in previous years, financial year 2021/22 saw 18 SAPS units delivered for Horizon Power’s Renew the Region’s stand-alone power systems project round three.
+The team will deliver the final 18 SAPS for round three over the coming months and will continue to work with Horizon Power for round four of the project.

 While delivery of projects was the top priority, we also took the time to ensure we connected with our customers at several conferences across Australia and showcased our technology through awards.
-Boundary Power’s company energy innovation overall received the Australian Institute of Energy’s WA Energy Awards – Energy Innovation of the Year, with the product, Solar Qube being successful in winning two awards:
+Boundary Power received the Australian Institute of Energy’s WA Energy Awards – Energy Innovation of the Year, with the product, Solar Qube® being successful in winning two awards:

 - Excellence in Product Design, Hunter Manufacturing Awards

 After a massive year for the team, in June 2022, two additional contracts were secured with WA utility companies.
-Water Corporation for a bespoke SPS installation at the Broome Wastewater Treatment Plant and a 101 SPS deployment across WA with Western Power.
+Water Corporation engaged Boundary Power for a bespoke SPS installation at the Broome Wastewater Treatment Plant and a 101 SPS deployment across WA was commissioned with Western Power.
 The Boundary Power project delivery team will significantly grow as we move into the 2023 financial year, with the projects creating around 30 new jobs.

-It will be a critical year for the team, with Western Australia leading the country with the deployment of renewable stand-alone power systems, as a permanent alternative to providing power supply and replacing poles and wires infrastructure.
-With the changes to the National Electricity Market coming into play on the east coast in August, we are looking forward to seeing other states following in Western Australia’s footsteps and delivering for communities nationally
+It will be a critical year for the team, with Western Australia leading the country with the deployment of renewable stand-alone power systems.
+SAPS offer a permanent solution to poles and wires infrastructure.
+With the changes to the National Electricity Market coming into play on the East Coast in August, we are looking forward to seeing other states following in Western Australia’s footsteps and delivering for communities nationally.